Other tree pests

 Initial symptoms of the disease include a noticeable thinning of the crown, small patches of brown leaves, and branch dieback.

-Eventually the fungus turns silver or grey as it matures, giving the appearance of thick paint on the side of the tree.
+Eventually the fungus turns silver or gray as it matures, giving the appearance of thick paint on the side of the tree.
+Photo by Robert L. Anderson, USDA Forest Service, bugwood.org.

 Trees are weakened by environmental stresses such as drought, waterlogging, or frost or by pests such as defoliating or sucking insects.
 Weakened trees are then invaded and killed by insects and diseases that cannot successfully attack healthy trees.
 Usually the progression of decline is slow, occurring over several years.